 If you need to add another user to your site whether it’s for them to create a post, edit a page or manage SEO you need to ensure that you assign them the correct user roles for their needs.

 By applying the correct user role you ensure that you don’t give anyone more power on your site then is needed.
-We have worked with many WordPress websites that have several admin users, ideally, you want just one admin account which minimises the points of entry for any hackers.
+We have worked with many WordPress websites that have several admin users, ideally, you want just one admin account which minimizes the points of entry for any hackers.
 If you need to have more than one admin then make sure the admin accounts use secure passwords, for added security you could also use 2-factor authentication.

 This is good practice for all users really, strong passwords are very important in keeping your WordPress website secure.